 in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Poganay have been found, including Payne, Paine, Paynell, Pane, Pain and others.

 Early Notables of the Poganay family (pre 1700)

-1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of her child, she was acquitted of the murder charge but found guilty...
-Another 102 words (7 lines of text) are included under the topic Early Poganay Notables in all our PDF Extended History products and printed products wherever possible.
+1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of...
+Another 114 words (8 lines of text) are included under the topic Early Poganay Notables in all our PDF Extended History products and printed products wherever possible.